RoboWarriors/beast-autonomous/README.md

 # red-beast-auto1
-This is our autonomous code for the red team autonomous.
+This is our autonomous code for the autonomous in 2016.